Loans

 Lenders may offer a type of private educational loan that does not require school certification.
 Borrowing this type of private educational loan may have a serious negative impact on your existing financial aid package and could result in a reduction of your federal loan(s) and/or work study.
 Please contact the Financial Aid Office before borrowing one of these loans.

-The FAFSA code for Gonzaga University School of Law is 003778.
-Students must enroll in the Gonzaga University E-Refund program to receive loan refunds.
+All borrowers must enroll in the Gonzaga University E-Refund program to receive loan refunds.